michalsnik/aos/README.md

 Notice that double `[aos][aos]` - it's not a mistake, it is a trick, to make individual settings more important than global, without need to write ugly "!important" there :)

+`aos-anchor-placement` - You can set different placement option on each element, the principle is pretty simple, each anchor-placement option contains two words i.e. `top-center`.
+This means that animation will be triggered when `top` of element will reach `center` of the window.
+`bottom-top` means that animation will be triggered when `bottom` of an element reach `top` of the window, and so on.
+Down below you can find list of all anchor-placement options.

 ####Examples:

 ```html